Marta Permuy: The Permuy House

 In 1976 the Permuys purchased a historic Mediterranean Revival-styled residence in Coral Gables.
 Built adjacent to the Biltmore Hotel and Golf Course during the early Merrick era of the city's founding, the property was noted for being designed by Alfred F. Schimek and featuring an extension by Alfred Browning Parker.
 The home would come to be known as the Permuy House for its association with Marta Permuy's art activities there.

 The late 1970s and early 1980s marked a tumultuous period in Permuy's life.
 By 1977 Permuy Gallery had closed while the family relocated to the Permuy House and Marta prioritized raising her children.
 In 1978 her father, Pedro Pablo Cazañas, died in Miami.
 In 1981 Jesús and Marta would divorce.

 Through the 1980s Marta fully relaunched her art career, now using the Permuy House as her base of activities.
 She would continue hosting her long-running salon gatherings, hold events and private art exhibitions, and maintain a schedule of regular weekly social gatherings with artists, such as Perkins and Mijares, and collectors.
 Permuy would also represent several of the artists featured in Permuy Gallery, such as Lourdes Gomez Franca, Perkins, and McAllister, as well as support new artists.
 Her activities at the Permuy House were cited as a key locale for the arts in Miami in the book Cuban-American Art in Miami: Exile, Identity and the Neo-Baroque.

 She was also an influential advisor to Marcos Pinedo, helping him build the prestigious Pinedo Collection.
 Pinedo and his now-wife Josefina had their first date at Permuy Gallery in August 1973, where Pinedo first met Permuy and she began connecting him to her network of artists.
 With Permuy's guidance Pinedo became a leading South Florida art collector in the 1980s and 1990s as well as a patron of the arts supporting institutions such as the Museum of Art Fort Lauderdale and Florida National University.

-Through her later years, Permuy continued to support emerging artists of the 2000s, including Carlos Navarro, Ramon Unzueta, Josevelio Rodriguez, and Carlos Acostaneyra.
+Through her later years, Permuy continued to support marginalized, established, as well as emerging artists from the Permuy House as well as events throughout South Florida.
+Artists Permuy supported in her later years included Neith Nevelson, Ramon Unzueta, Carlos Navarro, Josevelio Rodriguez, and Carlos Acostaneyra.
 The home was designated a Coral Gables landmark in 2021 for its cultural-historical significance.